A Writer's Journey - An exercise in prose.

 |

-It began in January when I was in Miami.
-I love to write in a sunbeam, my mood and enthusiasm for making progress rise exponentially.
-I was finishing up The Restoration of Ami which is a road trip story set around this coming possibily violent post-election period in the USA.
+My year began just like yours in January.
+I was in Miami.
+I love to write in a sunbeam, my mood and enthusiasm for making progress rises exponentially.
+I was finishing up The Restoration of Ami which is a road trip story set in the USA.
 I had this sudden idea that I’d go back to my first Hawksmoor novel The Repossession of Genie Magee.
 I’d put Genie through so much in her young life it was a wonder she survived at all.
 Mental health issues for Gen Z are all the rage and I got to thinking about what Genie would be like now 13 years on.
 She’d be around thirty now.
 Would she even be alive?
 Genie was the first ever human to survive teleportation – as did a few others thanks to her, not that many survived long.
 What would the long-term effects be on her health or mental state?
 It was, for me at least an interesting experiment in interrogating a character I’d created.

 So, following the assumption she was still alive I wrote a whole new story.
 It begins with her surviving a car crash and losing her memory.
 Recovering that memory and then experiencing all the trauma all over again.
 It might just finish her off.
 Who knows?
 She’s tough but is she that tough?
 How did she deal with it.
 How did the sassy girl Renée cope and what happened to Rian, Genie's young lover.